gbdev/pandocs/content/Reducing_Power_Consumption.md

 hasn't sensed keyboard input for a longer period (for example, when somebody forgot to turn off the Game Boy).

-No licenced rom makes use of STOP outside of CGB speed switching.
+No licensed rom makes use of STOP outside of CGB speed switching.
 Special care need to be taken if you want to make use of the STOP instruction.